turbot/guardrails-samples/policy_packs/aws/ssm/enforce_install_packages_on_ec2_instances_using_ssm_package_installer/README.md

       - SendCommand
     - S3
       - PutObject
-  - A role for the instance with the following configured polices:
+  - An IAM role for the EC2 instance with the following configured polices:
     - AmazonSSMManagedInstanceCore
     - AmazonS3ReadOnlyAccess